 Your child’s therapy plan is highly personalized.

 An easy-to-follow, detailed home follow-up plan designed specifically for your child and your family is included.

 Our therapists offer coordination with your child’s doctors and other health professionals, and teachers to maximize their success.

 We have locations on the east and west sides of Cleveland.

 An initial assessment and consultation by our therapists is offered at no cost.

 What therapy methods and techniques may be used on my child?

 What are typical goals that may be achieved?

 For one person, improving function might mean developing the ability to bring food to their mouth to feed themselves.
-For another individual, it might be developing the capability to transfer more independently from their wheelchair to another surface, to take steps, or walk independently.
+For another, it might mean developing the ability to transfer more independently from their wheelchair to another surface, to take steps or to walk independently.
 There are different types of treatment techniques, therapeutic activities and tools that our therapy professionals utilize that help maximize the benefits of therapy intervention in our Intensives Therapy Clinic.